virtuozzo/cloudscripting-docs/docs/reference/actions.md

 ```
 where:

-- `actions` - an object, where custom actions can be predefined
+- `actions` - object, where custom actions can be predefined

 #### Action Placeholders